couple looking over documents while sitting on the couch

 Mandatory Endorsements

-Mandatory endorsements are those required by law.
-For example, flood insurance is not typically covered by most standard homeowners insurance policies.3 However, if your home or business is in a high-risk flood area and your mortgage is federally backed, the Federal Emergency Management Agency (FEMA) requires you to purchase flood insurance.
-If you’re unsure whether your state requires any mandatory endorsements, ask your real estate agent, lender or another real estate professional.
+Mandatory endorsements are endorsements required by law.
+For example, if you live in a high-risk flood area, you may be required to purchase flood insurance.
+If you’re unsure whether your state requires mandatory endorsements, ask your real estate agent, lender or another real estate professional.

 Voluntary Endorsements

-Wondering what types of insurance endorsements you may need?
-The list of insurance endorsements is nearly endless, but we’ll go over some of the most common riders.
-As a homeowner, you may want to consider these options to make sure you are fully protected.
+The list of insurance endorsements is practically endless, but we’ll go over some of the most common riders.
+As a homeowner, you may want to consider these options to make sure you’re fully protected.

 Scheduled Personal Property Endorsement

-This endorsement adds coverage for valuable personal items you may own, like jewelry, art or collectibles.
-Using this endorsement allows you to up your coverage limits, so in case of theft or damage, you can be adequately reimbursed.
+This endorsement adds coverage for valuable personal items, like jewelry, art or collectibles.
+Using this endorsement allows you to up your coverage limits.
+In case of theft or damage, you would be adequately reimbursed.
+Keep in mind, your premium may adjust if you increase your coverage.

 Recommended if: You have valuable jewelry, art or other personal items in your home.